Literature of Bosnia and Herzegovina: Arebica

 The handbook, Bosnian Book of the Science of Conduct published in 1831 by the Bosnian author and poet Abdulvehab Ilhamija, is printed in Arebica.

-The word aljamiado is also used for other languages, such as Serbo-Croatian, written with Arabic letters.
-This practice flourished during Ottoman period, although, some linguists prefer to limit the term to Romance languages, and using name Arebica to refer to the use of Arabic script for Bosnian language instead.
+The word aljamiado is also used for other languages, such as Bosnian (Serbo-Croatian), written with Arabic letters.
+This practice flourished during Ottoman period, although, some linguists prefer to limit the term to Romance languages and using name Arebica to refer to the use of Arabic script for Bosnian language instead.
 It was used mainly between the 15th and 19th centuries and is frequently categorized as part of Aljamiado literature.
 Before World War I there were unsuccessful efforts by Bosnian Muslims to adopt Arebica as the third official alphabet for Bosnian alongside Latin and Cyrillic.

 Arebica was based on the Perso-Arabic script of the Ottoman Empire, with added letters which are not found in Arabic, Persian or Turkish.
 Full letters were eventually introduced for all vowels, making Arebica a true alphabet, unlike its Perso-Arabic base.
 The final version of Arebica was devised by Mehmed Džemaludin Čaušević at the end of the 19th century.
 His version is called Matufovica, Matufovača or Mektebica.

 The first literary work to be published in Arebica for 64 years (since 1941) was a comic book "Hadži Šefko i hadži Mefko" in 2005 (authors Amir Al-Zubi and Meliha Čičak-Al-Zubi).
 The authors made slight modifications to Arebica.
 The first book in Arebica with an ISBN was "Epohe fonetske misli kod Arapa i Arebica" ("The Age of Phonetic Thought of Arabs and Arebica") in April 2013 in Belgrade by Aldin Mustafić, MSc.
 This book represents the completion of the standardization of Mehmed Džemaludin Čaušević's version, and is also a textbook for higher education.